nss-group-projects/shepherds-pies-frontend/README.md

 - Marinara
 - Arrabbiata
 - Garlic White
+- Diavolo
 - None (sauceless pizza)

 ### Toppings

 The cost of toppings range from $0.50 and $1.00.
 The team can randomly assign a cost to each as it sees fit.
 Feel free to add any other toppings that you think would be fun on a pizza.

-- sausage
+- Sausage
-- pepperoni
+- Pepperoni
-- mushroom
+- Mushroom
-- onion
+- Onion
-- green pepper
+- Green pepper
-- black olive
+- Black olive
-- basil
+- Basil
-- extra cheese
+- Extra cheese

 **Delivery surcharge: $5.00/order**